uqlibrary/technology-training/Python/pandas/pandas.md

 ## Setup

 The easiest way to use Python 3, pandas and Spyder is to install the Anaconda Distribution, a data science platform for Windows, Linux and macOS.
-Make sure you download the Individual Edition with Python 3: https://www.anaconda.com/products/individual
+Make sure you [download the Individual Edition with Python 3](https://www.anaconda.com/products/individual).

 Open the Anaconda Navigator (you might have to run `anaconda-navigator` from a terminal on Linux), and launch Spyder.
+On some operating systems, you might be able to find Spyder directly in your appications.

 ### Create a project

-In order to keep everything nicely contained into one directory, and to find files more easily, we need to create a project.
+In order to keep everything nicely contained in one directory, and to find files more easily, we need to create a project.

 * Projects -> New project...
 * New directory